ADVANCED CALCULUS – MULTIVARIATE

 AP CALCULUS BC

 AP Calculus students began the year with an investigation of limits and continuity.
 We then explored the tangent line problem as an introduction to the study of differential calculus.
 We applied differentiation techniques to a wide variety of functions, learning to represent them analytically and graphically as well as numerically.
 We also used differential calculus as a tool for solving practical problems in related rates and motion.
-We are now turning our attention to integral calculus where antiderivatives and Riemann sums will provide a lead-in to the Fundamental Theorems of Calculus.

 Students in SVGS Dual Enrollment Calculus are finishing their introduction to differentiation and it’s applications by studying linear motion and its applications to falling bodies and unpacking a car crash.
 The class recently completed a lab experience where they used the Tracker software (https://physlets.org/tracker/) to calculate the equations of motion for a falling object.
 The students also recently completed a two week project where they attempted to assign fault in a car accident by using the equations of motion to calculate the changes of acceleration that led up to the accident.

 During the first semester, students in Precalculus learned properties of some fundamental functions (linear, polynomial, rational, logarithmic, and exponential functions).
 They utilized functions as a way to model a variety of real-life phenomena such as modeling earnings of big budget movies, relationships between GDP and life expectancy, and estimating the age of a fetus based on femur length.
 Second semester will start with an expanded look at trigonometric functions and modeling periodic behavior.

 Students in Precalculus have been working with logarithms and exponential functions.
 They have constructed many exponential/logarithmic models to help gain insight in a variety of contexts, such as:

 - Modeling the amount of caffeine in a person’s bloodstream after drinking coffee